top of page

 Conclusion

-If you were born outside the United States and your parents are U.S. citizens, you might also be or become one.
-Factors, including your birth date and your parent's prior residency in the U.S., will determine the applicable law for your case.
+If you were born outside the United States and your parents are U.S. citizens, you may also be or become a U.S. citizen.
+Factors, including your birth date and your parents' prior residency in the U.S., will determine the applicable law for your case.

-For more information we invite you to contact our law firm.
+For more information, please contact our law firm.

 Comments